KartikShrivastava/Code2Gui/ReadMe.md

 University presentations can be made much more effective using quick and easy setup of Gui with CodeToGui.

 ## Current support
 Latest version supports Microsoft Visual Studio Ide and C++ language.
+Get the latest installer from website/github releases.

-## Installation
+## Quick Installation
-Kindly visit the website to check installation instructions.
+Kindly visit the website to check installation instructions and follow the youtube tutorial https://www.youtube.com/watch?v=x067ZolDSsI.

-# Warning: Crude unformatted development readme
+# Warning: Crude unformatted development readme for nerds

 EndGame 1: (Done)
 Steps: